openimis/openimis_docs/web_app_vb_user_manual.rst

   -  Prompts for acquiring of feedbacks **(Download Feedbacks)**

+  -  **Enrolment Officers Code**

+  ..

-  -  **Enrolment Officers Code**: Enter the code of an enrolment officer for whom the master data and prompts should be generated.
+     Enter the code of an enrolment officer for whom the master data and prompts should be generated.

 **B - Create Phone Extract section**